Why Do INFJs Have Little or No Friends? (9 Reasons You Should Know)

 Perhaps, those chances of meeting a fellow INFJ (or like-minded people) are highest during college years.
 For instance, at an education that is known to be highly interesting for INFJs (Psychology or Philosophy), where they attend mandatory classes.

 Take a good look around during those classes and try to spot one.
-The alternative is to lay out a trap with HSP books and an ambient music cd as lure and hope for the best!
+The alternative is to lay out a trap with HSP books and ambient music cds as lure and hope for the best!

 2. INFJs might have Little or No Friends, because they have High Standards for Friendships